 Students (or their advisors) should bring to the oral exam a copy of Graduate School form 5.1 (GS5.1: Report of the Comprehensive Examination Committee/Admission to Candidacy of the Doctoral Program) to be completed by the committee chair upon completion of the exam and submitted via email to the Graduate School (firstname.lastname@example.org).

-There are no departmental or Graduate School forms associated with submitting or defending the dissertation prospectus.
-However, see above (“Formation of Committee”), it is at this stage that most PhD students will identify their “outside” reader and thus become ready to submit their Graduate Advisory Committee Request form online via my.olemiss.
+There are no official Graduate School forms associated with submitting or defending the dissertation prospectus.
+However, once the prospectus defense is complete, the chair of a student’s committee should email the graduate school (email@example.com) letting them know the prospectus has been approved and submitting a copy of the prospectus in PDF form.
+Also, as noted above (“Formation of Committee”), it is at this stage that most PhD students will identify their “outside” reader and thus become ready to submit their Graduate Advisory Committee Request form online via my.olemiss.

 Thesis/Dissertation Related Forms

 Scheduling the thesis/dissertation defense:

 Once you have scheduled a date for your thesis or dissertation defense you should fill out Graduate School form 7 (GS7: Authorization for Final Oral/Written Exam), have it signed by the Chair or Graduate Program Coordinator, and submit it via email to the Graduate School (firstname.lastname@example.org).
 This form must be submitted at least two weeks prior to the scheduled defense date.
 Defenses may not be scheduled during an exam week.